Pingid/fiar/packages/rules/README.md

 ## Use an entity schema

-If you have defined a model schema using `@fiar/schema` you can use this to generate strict field type checking from within firebase security ruleset.
-You can also use a schema defined by `@fiar/content/schema` which currently a smaller subset of `@fiar/schema`.
+If you've defined a model schema using `@fiar/schema`, you can leverage it to enforce strict field type checking within your Firebase security ruleset.
+The `@fiar/content/schema` can also be used but offers a smaller subset of functionalities compared to `@fiar/schema`.

 ```ts
 import { s, model } from '@fiar/schema'